zinzloun/DLL-proxying/README.md

 # DLL Side-loading made simple
 ## Credits
-This work is based on the following: https://github.com/tothi/dll-hijack-by-proxying, that I encourage you to read in case you don't know how this attack works.
+This work is inspired by the following: https://github.com/tothi/dll-hijack-by-proxying, that I encourage you to read in case you don't know how this attack works.
 ## Lab setup
     FileZilla Client
       Version:          3.67.1